C-Chads/tinygl/README.md

 # TinyGL

 ![tgl logo](tgl_minimal.png)

-(Maintainer's note: tinygl is now C89 compliant.
-Demo code and bonus libraries remain only c99 compliant.)

-A major overhaul of Fabrice Bellard's TinyGL (Now compiling with -std=c89!) to be more useful as a software rasterizer.
+A major overhaul of Fabrice Bellard's TinyGL to be more useful as a software rasterizer.

 Now with limited multithreading support